mubaraqwahab/thinkdev/src/index.md

 <b class="lead">{{ site.description }}</b>

-In this course, we'll learn how to break down problems and express solutions in a programming language (JavaScript).
-As well, we'll learn to use the command line, practise documenting, testing, and debugging simple programs, and we'll use some common data structures and algorithms.
+## What we'll do

+* Learn how to break down problems
+* Express solutions in a programming language (JavaScript)
+* Get familiar with the command line
+* Practise documenting, testing, and debugging
+* Use some common data structures and algorithms {class="list-['✔']"}

-## 📃 Outline
+## Lessons

 {% for lesson in collections.all | eleventyNavigation %}
   1. [{{ lesson.title }}]({{ lesson.url | url }})